Sucrostasis/Sucrostasis/README.md

-- 👋 Hi, I’m @Sucrostasis
+- I’m Sucrostasis.
-- 👀 I’m interested in FURRY, PROGRAMMING, MUSIC_GAME and WRITING.
+- I’m interested in FURRY, PROGRAMMING, MUSIC_GAME and WRITING.
-- 🌱 I’m currently learning C, C++, Python, Java.
+- I’m learning C, C++.
-- 💞️ I’m looking to collaborate on C++
-- 📫 How to reach me wang1219_9@qq.com or satouwang@qq.com
+- wang1219_9@qq.com or satouwang@qq.com.

 <!---
 Sucrostasis/Sucrostasis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.